 Source URL Types

-URL Type offers a more granular classification, identifying the specific kind of content on a given page.
+URL Type offers a more granular classification by identifying the specific type of content on a given page.
 This allows for a deeper analysis of the context in which your brand is mentioned.| Type | Description |

 |---|---|